National Psoriasis Foundation Biosimilar Statement: Frequently Asked Questions

 How do I know the NPF has not just developed this position to please industry partners?

-NPF does work closely and productively with pharmaceutical firms, medical societies and health care professionals to help improve the lives of psoriatic disease patients.
-We take our role as representatives of patients very seriously and we are aware of, and vigilant about, potential conflicts of interest.
+The NPF works to dramatically improve the health of individuals living with psoriatic disease.
+We are eager and willing to partner with any organization or entity that shares a commitment to that mission.
+NPF works closely and productively with a broad range of health care stakeholders including health insurance companies, medical societies, pharmacy benefit managers, pharmaceutical firms, and health care professionals to help improve the lives of psoriatic disease patients.
+We firmly believe that co-operation between all health care stakeholders is key to achieving our goals and we take our role as representatives of patients very seriously and we are aware of, and vigilant about, potential conflicts of interest.

 What is the National Psoriasis Foundation doing to address the burden of high out-of-pocket costs?

-NPF works to make treatments affordable and accessible to patients.
-We educate individuals about treatment assistance programs that can reduce the costs of these medications through our Financial Resource Center.
+NPF works to make treatments affordable and accessible to patients through several efforts.
+We educate individuals and providers about treatment assistance programs that can reduce the costs of these medications through our Navigation Center.
 These programs and resources often significantly reduce the out-of-pocket costs for treatments.
-We actively engage Congress to support access to care with the Patients' Access to Treatments Act (PATA).
+We also actively engage policymakers at the state and federal level to encourage solutions be implemented to improve access to therapies.
+At the federal level, we urge congress to support access to care with the Patients' Access to Treatments Act (PATA).
 PATA would protect access to vital treatments by lowering out-of-pocket costs for specialty drugs, such as biologics, in commercial health plans.
-Learn more about this legislation »
+Learn more about this legislation » At the state level, we work in coalition to advance legislation and regulatory reform which would address high co-insurances and out of pocket costs.
+Furthermore we encourage states to adopt legislation that would encourage insurers to offer plans with more affordable co-pays across an entire formulary.